 2018.
 The club had a fabulous year as we continued to build on the momentum of the last few years.
 In January, Commodore Mike Stavros skippered the Farr 40 White Knight to 1st Place in LAYC’s Opening Day Commodores’ Challenge.
 Our Junior Program was active the entire year with a fantastic Summer Program and 3 High School Programs.
 Junior Cameron Feves and team mate Lukas Kraak placed 2nd in a tiebreaker in the U.S. Youth Match Racing Championship for the Rose Cup.
 Cameron was also Captain with team mates Christoper Salas and Justin Zmina in the U.S Triplehanded Championship where they placed 2nd.
 CBYC hosted numerous Regattas including the Cal 20 MidWinter, Farr 40 West Coast Spring Championship, Eli Reuben Memorial Opti Regatta, Spring Pt.
 Fermin Inverted Start, Around Catalina to Dana Point Race, Cal 20 SoCal Championship, Viper 640 PCC, Pt.
 Fermin Inverted for Charity, and the Holiday Opti Regatta.
 Our Cruising participation continued to grow with numerous cruises to Catalina and other Southern California destinations and also an Out of Area Cruise to the Gulf Islands in Canada.
 Our Opening Day was amazing and we even had a fly over by the Goodyear blimp.
 The Social Calendar included events nearly every weekend and most were sellouts.
 We added a Lobster Tournament as a new annual fishing event.
 Our Bar Food Menu was expanded and was available nightly.
 New wallpaper was installed throughout the Club.
 Our annual participation in Fleet Week LA was a huge success as we partnered with the Bob Hope USO and raised over $7,500 in donations for the benefit of our military visitors.
 We had great member participation the entire year in all aspects of the club.
 The Southern California Yachting Association (SCYA) recognized the outstanding CBYC Flag Officer and Member participation in 2018 by selecting CBYC as the 2018 Senior Yacht Club of the year.

-2019 turned out to be a busy year for Cabrillo Beach Yacht Club, starting with Commodore Mike Richards win at the Commodore’s Cup for Los Angeles Yacht Club’s Opening Day Regatta.
-In 2019 Cabrillo Beach YC has become more active in predicated log events with member Randee Woods winning 2nd place in the Marina Cup.
+2019 turned out to be a busy year for CBYC, starting with Commodore Mike Richards win at the Commodore’s Cup for LAYC’s Opening Day Regatta.
+In 2019 CBYC has become more active in predicated log events with member Randee Woods winning 2nd place in the Marina Cup.
 As always we had a very active racing program and our cruiser’s averaged at least a cruise a month for the year including an out of area trip.
 The Club’s Juniors were particularly fortunate.
 Palos Verdes High School team participated in the ISSA Mallory Doublehanded Championship held in Seattle Washington state.
 CBYC Junior members; Lucas Kraak, Sophia Lopez, Gavin McJones, Justin Zmina and Emily Collins participated.
 Cameron Faves, Lucas Kraak, and Justin Zmina won the Chicago Qualifier for the US Match Racing Championships.
 Cameron Feves, Lucas and Justin also won a berth to the Governor’s Cup, which is the only age limited(youth) grade 1 match race event with sailors from all over the world.
 Association of San Pedro Yacht Club’s also named Justin Zmina, a CBYC member and a Club coach as its 2019 Junior Yachtsperson of the year.
+Finally CBYC won the SCYA’s Old Timers Trophy at the September 2019 meeting.

-We're proud of our growth and accomplishments over the years, as our members continue the spirit of cooperation, enthusiasm, and hard work that sparked creation of the club more than 85 years ago.
+We're proud of our growth and accomplishments over the years, as our members continue the spirit of cooperation, enthusiasm, and hard work that sparked creation of the Club more than 90 years ago.